|Early Spring Date:||March 2|

-Brown Creepers have a streaked back that provides effective camouflage against the trunk of a tree, so seeing a creeper can be difficult.
+Brown Creepers have a streaked back that provides effective camouflage against the trunk of a tree, so finding a creeper can be difficult.

 Brown Creepers do not to vocalize often, and you often see them before you hear them.
 Their song is high-pitched and has 5 or 6 notes.Hear the vocalizations of the Brown Creeper.